Lions (band)

 Lions (stylized as LIONS) were an American rock band from Austin, Texas, formed in 2005.
 The lineup consists of singer Matt Drenik, guitarist Austin Kalman and drummer Jake Perlman.
 Trevor Sutcliffe was Lions' bassist from their formation until his departure in 2009, where he was replaced by Mike Sellman.
 The band formed following the breakup of The Good Looks, the previous band of both Drenik and Perlman.

-To date, Lions have released one studio album; No Generation (2007), and two EPs; Volume One (2006) and Let No One Fall (2009).
+As of 2025 MySpace lists one LIONS studio album, No Generation (2007), and two EPs, Volume One (2006), and Let No One Fall (2009).
 Since 2007, their music has been licensed for television shows (Sons of Anarchy and Californication) as well as video games (Guitar Hero III: Legends of Rock and WWE SmackDown vs. Raw 2010).
 The inclusion of "Metal Heavy Lady" in Guitar Hero III led to over 3,000 downloads of the song according to Nielsen SoundScan.

 History

 Formation and Volume One EP (2005–2007)

 Matt Drenik and Jake Perlman were both members of the Austin-based rock band The Good Looks.
 When they later broke up in the middle of a summer tour, Drenik was told by a club owner that he would keep a Fu Manchu support slot if he formed another band.
 After renting out an open space above a bar, to write and practice, Drenik and Perlman began working with guitarist Austin Kalman and bassist Trevor Sutcliffe whose bands had also broken up.
 They quickly formed a new group and, following a suggestion from Perlman, named themselves Lions, due to a large lion head that covered a whole wall of open space where they practiced.
 Lions went on to fulfill the support slots of The Good Looks while their later shows gained the band some notoriety for their high-energy performances.

 To coincide with their appearance at SXSW '06, Lions recorded and released their debut EP Volume One in 2006.
 Reviewing the EP for Allmusic, Eduardo Rivadavia states that Lions "boldly attempts to straddle the hard rock decades" making comparisons to the bands ZZ Top, Queens of the Stone Age, Nebula and Fu Manchu.
 He goes on to state that while "there's definite room for improvement" the EP "is a very promising first step [for the band]."